romeodetimmerman/contra-c19-contacts/README.md

 project summary
 ---------------

 This repository contains a quantitative analysis of Flemish contact tracing  data from July 15, 2020 through December 10, 2020.
 This analysis is part of the larger [Contra-C19 research project](https://www.coronacontactonderzoek.ugent.be/in-english/) titled 'Effective information exchange and care orientation in Covid-19-related contact tracing phone calls.
 An applied sociolinguistic and conversation analytic enquiry into optimizing interactional dynamics and pragmatic awareness.'
-This project was funded by the Flemish Research Council (FWO), and executed by researcher from Ghent University and Antwerp University.
+This project was funded by the Flemish Research Council (FWO), and was carried out by researchers from Ghent University and the University of Antwerp.

 project structure